LethalCompanyCommunity/ModdingWiki/docs/apis/modding-apis.md

 - [LethalPosters by femboytv](https://thunderstore.io/c/lethal-company/p/femboytv/LethalPosters/) allows you to create your own custom posters that appear in the ship.
 [The README](https://thunderstore.io/c/lethal-company/p/femboytv/LethalPosters/) has a basic section on how to format your poster for upload.

 ### Sound Replacement
-- [CustomSounds by Clementinise](https://thunderstore.io/c/lethal-company/p/Clementinise/CustomSounds/) allows you to replace ingame sounds using your own .wav file.
-[This guide by milleroski](https://github.com/milleroski/Lethal-Company-Sound-Modding-Guide) covers the process of creating your own Custom Sound using CustomSounds.
+- ⭐ [CustomSounds by Clementinise](https://thunderstore.io/c/lethal-company/p/Clementinise/CustomSounds/) allows you to replace ingame sounds using your own .wav file.
+[The wiki page on CustomSounds](/apis/customsounds) covers the process of creating your own Custom Sound.
 <!-- Add a gold star when #28 is merged -->

 ## Code APIs